Image

 Remove hiring obstacles

-When most employers start the hiring process, they tend to get too choosy about the data they collect.
+When most employers start virtual hiring, they tend to get too choosy about the data they collect.
 This is because they think that the more data they have, the easier the screening process will be.
 However, having more information makes it more difficult to make up your mind.
 What’s more, asking for too much information can intimidate candidates.

-Therefore, if you want to streamline your hiring process, ensure that the process is easier for your candidates as well.
+Therefore, if you want to streamline the process, ensure that the process is easier for your candidates as well.
 You may also want to think about the platform candidates will apply from.
 Ensure that it’s user-friendly.

 The questions you ask at every stage should only focus on attracting the right candidate and those that you may not get answers from the resume.